 - Place the charm strip in the incubator.
 Carry out this step by peeling back the tab on the bottom of the strip while in the incubator.
-It is important to complete this step in the incubator as otherwise you can damage the strip.
+It is important to complete this this step in the incubator as you can damage the strip if not.

 - Take your milk sample (this can be either a cow sample or a bull tank sample) and agitate gently.

 - Next select a fresh pipette to apply the sample, remember to use a new one every time.
 Don’t reuse pipettes.
 When pipetting the milk always hold the pipette upright with the bulb facing downwards.

 - Once a sample has been pipetted on the strip then seal the charm strip and incubate the for 3 minutes.

 - When incubation is complete remove it from the incubator and visually assess whether the milk is positive or not.

 - We use our visual reference guide to assess whether the strip is positive or negative.
 Negative example is at the top of our reference guide.

 If you’re interested in purchasing a charm kit, you should contact your local GII Milk Quality Manager.

 - Guide to Performing Antibiotic Testing on Individual Cow Samples (Click to view the pdf) - link to ‘Charm Science Testing Individual Cow Samples (2) (3).pdf’

 - Charm Science MRLBL Milk Testing Procedures (Click to view the pdf) - link to ‘Charm Milk Testing Procedure.pdf’